-Whilst every effort has been made in building the CAGR calculator tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
-This tool is here purely as a service to you, please use it at your own risk.
+Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
+Full disclaimer.

 What is CAGR?